Things to Do in Wicklow: The Garden County's Hidden Treasures

 Visitor Info: Parking fills quickly on summer weekends - arrive before 11am or after 4pm.
 The beach faces east, making it ideal for morning swims and early picnics.

-While Curracloe in Wexford might be more famous for Saving Private Ryan, locals know Brittas has better facilities... and fewer tourists.
+While Curracloe in Wexford might be more famous for its film appearances, locals know Brittas offers comparable beauty with better facilities and fewer tourists.

 Wicklow's Lesser-Known Treasures